istio/istio.io/content/en/docs/tasks/observability/metrics/secure-metrics/index.md

 ## Secure Metrics for Gateways

 Istio Gateways expose metrics that Prometheus can scrape.
-By default, these metrics are on ports `15020` for merged telemetry, and `15090` for Envoy-only telemetry and are not mTLS-protected.
+By default, these metrics are on ports `15020` for merged telemetry and `15090` for Envoy-only telemetry, and they are not mTLS-protected.
 The following steps configure secure scraping over port 15091 using Istio mTLS.

-1. Create Gateway with secure listener on port `15091`.
+1. Create a `Gateway` with secure listener on port `15091`.

-    We create a Gateway to expose both standard HTTP traffic and a dedicated secure HTTPS port for metrics.
+    We create a `Gateway` to expose both standard HTTP traffic and a dedicated secure HTTPS port for metrics.
 The HTTPS server uses `ISTIO_MUTUAL` TLS mode so that only clients with Istio-issued certificates (like the Prometheus sidecar) can scrape metrics.

     {{< text bash >}}
     $ cat <<EOF | kubectl apply -f -